kracr/owl2bench/Experiments/README.md

 2. Scripts for Evaluations: steps to follow (dos2unix script.sh, chmod +x script.sh, ./script.sh)

 	2.1 main.sh : Main script that runs all the below given scripts.
+Steps to follow are provided as 'comments' on the top in main.sh

 	2.2 dataset.sh: Script for generating exact same Dataset used in the paper (Table 3).